PrimozGodec/ImageColorization/data/video/colorized/README.md

-Directory to store colored videos
+Directory to store colored videos by a program.